-If that traditional sort of report is something you are thinking of entering the African Fact-Checking Awards – a word of advice.
-Don’t send it here.
-Great traditional reporting is important but what we are looking for is something different.
-Something new – a great piece of fact-checking journalism.
+If that traditional sort of report is something you are thinking of entering the African Fact-Checking Awards with – a word of advice: don’t send it here.

-Since Africa Check’s inception in 2012, we have published more than 700 fact-checking pieces in both English and French.
-To start with, Africa Check itself provides an example of fact-checking.
-We also have a section the website called “How to Fact-Check” that sets out guidance on fact-checking and provides examples.
-Since we launched, a number of other independent fact-checking sites have emerged, while many newspapers, news websites and radio stations around the continent are now publishing and broadcasting fact-checking reports.
+Since Africa Check’s inception in 2012, we have checked close to 1,700 claims in English and French across the continent.
+To start with, Africa Check itself provides numerous examples of in-depth fact-checks.
+We also have a “How to fact-check” section on the website that sets out guidance on fact-checking and provides examples.
+Since our launch, over a dozen other independent fact-checking organisations have emerged in countries like Kenya, Nigeria, Zimbabwe and the DRC.